Córdoba Food Guide: Traditional Dishes & Where to Eat

 Tapas culture

-In Córdoba, tapeo runs on a simple system: order a fino or a cerveza, and small plates arrive.
-You stand at the bar, you share everything, you move on to the next place after two rounds.
-The full tapas guide covers the bars, the etiquette, the timings, and what to order where, and the tapas bars selection helps you pick where to start.
+In Córdoba, tapeo runs on a simple system: order a fino or a cerveza, pick a few small plates from the menu, and share everything.
+You stand at the bar, you move on to the next place after two rounds.
+It is not a dining format.
+It is a way of spending an afternoon.

 Signature dishes